 The Plaza de America is also located in Maria Luisa Park, and was also built specifically for the 1929 Ibero-American Exposition.
 Notable pieces of art and sculpture in the plaza and surrounding gardens include two roundels – the “Miguel de Cervantes” and “Rodriguez Marin,” which are the two most representative of his work.
 In the middle of the square, a small pond sits surrounded by pillars with light balloons.
 It is flanked by the Museum of Popular Arts, the Archaeological Museum, and the Royal Pavilion, all of which are also designed by Anial Gonzalez for the exposition, and are all constructed of different architectural styles.

 There are so many things to do in Seville, this world-class city.
 From the winding back alleys of the old Jewish Santa Cruz neighbourhood to the vast plazas built in the early 20th century and the Moorish palace, it’s a city that invites you to stay awhile and get to know it.
-The history and culture in Seville is unlike any other.
-It’s history as a Moorish capital, its importance during the Middle Ages as a trade centre, and its role in the growth of the famous flamenco all contribute to its modern day style.
+The history and culture in Seville are unlike any other.
+Its history as a Moorish capital, its importance during the Middle Ages as a trade centre, and its role in the growth of the famous flamenco all contribute to its modern day style.

 The city’s many UNESCO World Heritage Sites showcase the rich history of Seville and Andalucia, with a focus on the Moorish caliphate and the Crusades.
 Seville is a truly modern city, though, with plenty of amazing tapas restaurants, bars, and flamenco stages.
 Be sure to include Seville on your next trip to Southern Spain.